wtzhang23/xds-backend/README.md

 4. **Envoy Proxy**: The data plane proxy that:
    - Receives configuration from the Envoy Gateway controller
-   - Reads EDS data from mounted ConfigMap files or remote xDS servers
+   - Discovers backend endpoints via external EDS configuration (file-based or remote xDS server)
-   - Routes traffic to backend endpoints
+   - Routes traffic to backend endpoints discovered through EDS

+5. **External EDS Source**: The endpoint discovery configuration source, which can be:
-5. **EDS ConfigMap**: Contains endpoint discovery data in Envoy's EDS format, mounted as a file in the Envoy proxy pod.
+   - A file-based source (e.g., ConfigMap mounted in the Envoy proxy pod)
+   - A remote xDS server (configured as a static cluster in Envoy's bootstrap)

+6. **Backend Service**: The target application service whose endpoints are dynamically discovered and managed through the external EDS configuration source.

 ## Quickstart Guide